 Researchers are beginning to tease out one of the proposed mechanisms for the anti-tumor action of metformin, especially in prostate cancer.
 A study in the journal Prostate Cancer and Prostatic Diseases (Jul.
 28, 2015) reported that effective treatment for aggressive or advanced disease is challenging.

 One potential target is the cancer stem cell (CSC).
 CSCs have been described in several solid tumors, including prostate cancer, and contribute to therapeutic resistance and tumor recurrence.
 Metformin, a common oral biguanide used to treat type 2 diabetes, has been demonstrated to have anti-neoplastic effects.
 Specifically, metformin targets CSCs in breast cancer, pancreatic cancer, glioblastoma and colon cancer.”

 By exploiting a metabolic weakness in cancer stem cells, metformin theoretically makes these problem cells more vulnerable to conventional cancer therapies and could reduce the likelihood of cancer resistance and recurrence.
-One study found that women with endometrial cancer were less likely to have a recurrence if they were taking metformin (International Journal of Gynecological Cancer, online Nov.
-19, 2015).
+One study found that women with endometrial cancer were less likely to have a recurrence if they were taking metformin (International Journal of Gynecological Cancer, Feb.
+2016).